 Work automatically exempted under Schedule 1 of the Building Act 2004.
 MBIE provides detailed guidance here

 - Work that QLDC can make a discretionary exemption, under Schedule 1, Exemption 2.
 More QLDC information is here.

 Who is responsible?

-It is the owner's responsibility to ascertain whether building work is exempted.
+It is the owner's responsibility to establish whether building work is exempted.
 And to make sure that decision is correct.
-Not the council's.
+It is not the responsibility of QLDC.

 The owner is also responsible for making sure any exempt work complies with the Building Code and any other legislation.
-This could include the Plumbers, Gasfitters and Drainlayers Act 2006, Electricity Act 1992, and Resource Management Act 1991.
 Hence the recommendation to seek professional advice.
+This could include the: